Sennevds/system_sensors/README.md

     [Install]
     WantedBy=multi-user.target
     ```
-    3. edit the path to your script path and settings.yaml
+    3. edit the path to your script path and settings.yaml.
+Also make sure you replace [user] with the account from which this script will be run.
+This is typically 'pi' on default raspbian system.
     4. sudo systemctl enable system_sensor.service
     5. sudo systemctl start system_sensor.service